Find the Perfect Fit for Your Team: The Ultimate Guide to Reversible Jerseys

 The Tag Might Be Visible On One Side

-Here you can see that the sizing tag will be visible on one side of the jersey, but this isn’t a huge deal considering it’s only about 3” x 1”.
+Because there’s no “inside” of the reversible jersey, the sizing tag will be visible on one side of the jersey.
+This isn’t a huge deal considering it’s only about 3” x 1”.

-You also have the option to remove the tag, so this isn’t that big of a deal.
-The only caveat is that if your team owns the jerseys rather than the players themselves, it may be difficult to pass jerseys out without tags that identify the sizes.
+You also have the option to remove the tag, but the only caveat is that if your team owns the jerseys rather than the players themselves, it may be difficult to pass jerseys out without tags that identify the sizes.

 Example of a sizing tag